 The wearing of the school’s uniform is expected of students in Years 7-11 (inclusive).
 If there is any reason why a student cannot wear the correct school uniform then the student should bring a letter from home explaining why and for how long the situation is expected to last.
 Otherwise students must expect an internal sanction for breach of uniform.
 A slip will be issued by the relevant Year Achievement Coordinator to any student who is not in full uniform for an “acceptable” reason.
 The slip can then be shown to any member of staff who questions the deficiency.

-- Outdoor coat: (optional) An anorak or duffel coat is recommended, as it can be wornover the blazer; black and navy are recommended colours; denim, leather jackets ‘hoodies’, fleeces, or leisure tops must not be worn.
+Outdoor Coat: An anorak is recommended as it can be worn over the blazer.
+Denim, leather jackets and hoodies must not be worn.

-- Blouse: Plain white with revere collar, ¾ or full length sleeves.
+Regulation white fitted, revere necked blouse with ¾ or full length sleeves

 Second Hand Uniform